Top 6 Retirement Mistakes To Avoid

 No one plans on getting a divorce, but life happens.

-Divorce is something that can have a lasting impact on your finances and subsequently on your quality of life.
+Divorce can have a lasting impact on your finances and, subsequently, your quality of life.

-Even if divorce is amicable, legal fees can quickly spiral out of control in dividing the family assets.
+Even if divorce is amicable, legal fees can quickly spiral out of control when dividing the family assets.

-You probably saved money and made a retirement plan based on the assumption that there will be two people enjoying the family nest egg in the golden years.
+You probably saved money and made a retirement plan based on the assumption that two people will enjoy the family nest egg in the golden years.

-However, in divorce, the savings will end up being divided among two households, which means less money for both of you.
+However, in divorce, the savings will be divided among two households, which means you have less money.

-Marriage and Common-law partnerships need to be looked after and time needs to be spent nurturing the relationship and taking care of each other.
+Marriage and common-law partnerships need to be looked after, and time needs to be spent nurturing the relationship and caring for each other.

 This is one of many retirement mistakes you want to avoid!

-Plus, there are always costs that we usually don’t take into account when thinking of our homes as assets, such as, legal and real estate agent fees, land transfer tax, and moving fees.
+Plus, there are always costs that we usually consider when considering our homes as assets, such as legal and real estate agent fees, land transfer tax, and moving fees.

-This one is less of a retirement mistake and more of a retirement attitude issue.
-Retirement is supposed to be the golden years, the years that you get to enjoy in return for a life of hard work.
+Retirement is supposed to be the golden years you get to enjoy in return for a life of hard work.

-Working in retirement should be the last resort, not the main plan.
+Working in retirement should be the last resort, not the primary plan.

-If you plan properly and save early, working in retirement should only be an option to keep yourself occupied and not a necessity.
+If you plan correctly and save early, working in retirement should only be an option to keep yourself occupied and not a necessity.

 No one knows what the future holds, but anything is possible.

-This is why planning now, so you don’t have to rely on working in your retirement is the smart thing to do.
+Plan now so you don’t have to rely on working in your retirement.

 You might not want to, but the fact is that a majority of parents end up supporting their adult children late into life.

-This is due to various factors, some under the children’s control, some not, but the fact remains that there will be times when your adult children might lean on you financially.
+It’s unfortunate but there will be times when your adult children might lean on you financially.

-This support might come as guaranteeing loans, or providing cash for home purchase down payments, helping with wedding/divorce costs, or for grand children’s education bills.
+This support might include guaranteeing loans, providing cash for home purchase down payments, wedding/divorce costs, or for grandchildren’s education bills.

-These are all things that need to be accounted for in your retirement plan.
+All things need to be accounted for in your retirement plan.

-It is best to have an open and honest conversation with your children in terms of what you can and can’t do, and then stick to your guns.
+It is best to have an open and honest conversation with your children about what you can and can’t do and then stick to your guns.

-A study by the Society of Actuaries reported that there is a 58% chance that one or both people in the family could live to age 90.
+A study by the Society of Actuaries reported a 58% chance that one or both family members could live to age 90.

 This is something that has to be taken into account when planning for retirement.